Iyo District, Ehime: History

 On January 1, 1940, the village of Gunchū merged into the town of Gunchū, leaving five towns and nine villages.

 On January 1, 1955, the villages of Minamiyamasaki, Kitayamasaki, Minamiiyo, and the town of Gunchū combined to form the city of Iyo, resulting in four towns and six villages.

 On February 1, 1955, the village of Saredani merged into the town of Nakayama, maintaining four towns and five villages.

 On March 31, 1955, the village of Haramachi merged into the town of Tobe, leaving four towns and four villages.
 The villages of Kitaiyo and Okada merged into the town of Masaki, resulting in four towns and two villages.
 The town of Kaminada and the village of Shimonada combined to form the town of Futami, with four towns and one village.

 On November 1, 1958, parts of the city of Iyo merged into the town of Tobe.

 On January 1, 2005, the village of Hirota merged into the town of Tobe, resulting in a total of four towns.

 On April 1, 2005, the towns of Nakayama and Futami combined to form the city of Iyo, resulting in a total of two towns.

 Historical significance

 The district is home to ancient temples, shrines, and historic landmarks.
 Notable sites include Iyo-Mishima Shrine, Tobe Zoological Park, and Masaki Castle Ruins.
 Iyo District preserves traditional crafts like Iyo Kasuri, a distinctive textile weaving technique.
 Here, local artisans create beautiful fabrics using intricate patterns.

 The district’s scenic landscapes, including Mt.
 Ishizuchi, Japan’s highest peak in western Shikoku, attract nature enthusiasts.
-Cherry blossoms, lush forests, and serene rivers contribute to its charm.
-The Iyo Taisai Festival celebrates local traditions with processions, music, and dance.
-Residents come together to honor their heritage during these lively events.
+Cherry blossoms, lush forests, and serene rivers are among the area's notable natural features, while local traditions are celebrated through events such as the Iyo Taisai Festival, which features processions, music, and dance.